VirajBagal/sentiment_app/README.md

 # sentiment_app
-In the repo, we deploy simple sentiment analysis model to Heroku
+In the repo, I deploy simple sentiment analysis model to Heroku.
+For now, it always outputs 'positive'.